APPLY NOW Program Info

 5. Transfer may be made only after a student completes 12 hours of course-work at Rutgers-Newark with grades of B or better.
 These 12 hours may include chemistry courses taken at Rutgers-Newark on a non-matriculated basis, through the Non-Degree Program.
 Any such credits should be transferred at this point.

 IV.
-NON-COURSE REQUIREMENTS
+OTHER REQUIREMENTS

 2. Candidacy Exam: